-Attention deficit hyperactivity disorder (ADHD) begins in childhood.
+Attention deficit hyperactivity disorder (ADHD) starts in childhood.
 It may continue throughout your life.
 When it does, it may affect your job and even your relationships.
 Fortunately, with help, you can manage ADHD.

 Your therapist can help you learn healthy ways to cope with ADHD.
 Sometimes, your partner or family may attend your sessions with you.
 This helps them understand more about your disorder.